SAN DIEGO DOG BITE ATTORNEY

-Dog bites and attacks are common in the United States, with more than 4.7 million Americans getting attacked and bitten each year.
+Dog bites and attacks are common in the United States.
+An estimated 4.7 million Americans are attacked and bitten by dogs each year.
 At least 61 percent of dog attacks occur in the owner’s home or immediate neighborhood.
-However, regardless of where it occurs, a dog bite or attack can significantly impact a victim’s life.
+However, regardless of where they happen, dog bites or attacks can significantly impact a victim’s life.

 - Past and future medical bills

 - Emotional and mental trauma

 - Wrongful death

 What to do After Being Bitten by a Dog

 When someone has been the victim of a dog attack or has suffered a dog bite, specific actions must be taken to ensure that they are appropriately compensated for their personal injury.

 The team of personal injury experts at the Law Offices of Samer Habbas has outlined the essential steps you need to take following an injury from a dog bite or dog attack.